sourcebroker/hugo-cms-theme/README.rst

 - Support for images.
 - Make separate template for showing content elements from column.
 Right now we repeat it in /section.
 Not cool at all.
 - Make support for start time to show content/ end time to stop showing content.
-- Make support for ext:gridelements
+- Make support for ext:gridelements.